This article explains how to export (backup) or import (restore) device drivers using Windows 11.

 As mentioned, Windows allows users to export their device drivers with simple commands.
 If you need to export drivers for devices installed on Windows, use the steps below.

-First, open the Command Prompt as administrator.
+First, open the Command Prompt as an administrator.
 To do that, click the Start menu and search for Command Prompt.
 Right-click Command Prompt and select Run as administrator, as shown in the image below.

 When the command prompt opens, run the commands below to export the drivers for all devices installed on Windows.